 HOME FIRE SAFETY

 Did you know if a fire starts in your home you may have as little as two minutes to escape?
 When fire strikes, your early warnings from working smoke alarms and a practiced fire escape plan can save lives.
 These simple protocols can help keep your family and loved ones safe!
-Check out how you can be prepared in the face of home fire danger.
+Fill out our Home Safety Survey and check out how you can be prepared in the face of home fire danger.

 Follow these 4 simple practices in your home to prepare your family for a fire emergency.